phungtrungbac/data-analyst-portfolio/excel-sales-dashboard/README.md

 - Which products sell well but generate low profit?

 ## Data Preparation
-- Checked the dataset size and basic data quality.
+- Reviewed the dataset structure and checked data quality.
-- Converted Order Date to Date format.
+- Converted `Order Date` to Date format.
-- Converted Sales and Profit to numeric format.
+- Converted `Sales` and `Profit` to numeric format.
 - Created `Month` using `TEXT([Order Date], "mmm")`.
 - Created `Year` using `YEAR([Order Date])`.
-- Verified whether Sales and Profit contain negative values.
+- Checked for negative values in `Sales` and `Profit`.

 ## Analysis
-- Built Pivot Table 1 for monthly sales trend.
+- Built a monthly sales trend pivot table.
-- Built Pivot Table 2 for sales by region.
+- Built a sales by region pivot table.
-- Built Pivot Table 3 for sales and profit by category.
+- Built a sales and profit by category pivot table.
 - Designed a dashboard with KPI cards and pivot charts.
-- Compared sales volume against profitability to identify performance gaps.
+- Compared sales and profit to identify margin issues.

 ## Insight
+- Technology is likely to drive the highest revenue and profit.
+- The South region is expected to be the weakest-performing area.
-- One or more categories may show high sales but low profit, indicating margin pressure.
+- Furniture may show high sales but comparatively low profit.
-- One region may contribute less sales than the others and should be reviewed.
-- Monthly sales may show seasonality, with some months consistently stronger than others.
+- Sales may show clear seasonality across months.

 ## Action
-- Review pricing, discount, and cost structure for low-profit high-sales categories.
+- Review pricing and discount strategy for low-profit categories.
 - Investigate weak regions and improve local sales execution.
-- Use seasonal patterns for campaign timing and inventory planning.
+- Use seasonal patterns to plan marketing and inventory.
+- Focus on profitable categories to maximize margin.

 ## Files
-- `dashboard.xlsx` - Excel dashboard file.
+- `dashboard.xlsx`
-- `dashboard.png` - dashboard preview image.
+- `dashboard.png`
-- `data/sales_data.xlsx` - source data, if included.
+- `data/sales_data.xlsx`
+- `images/dashboard_preview.png`

 ## Tools
 - Microsoft Excel